usfmhmd719-code/sales-management-system/README.md

 - Calculate total profit.
 - Display the data in a Pandas DataFrame.
 - Visualize Sales, Costs, and Profit using line charts.

+## Output

+The program generates:
+- A table containing daily sales, costs, and profit.
+- The total profit over 30 working days.
+- A line chart comparing Sales, Costs, and Profit.

 ## Technologies Used